The Utoolity team is pleased to present

 Perform gradual deployments of AWS Lambda functions

-You can now gradually deploy your Lambda function by shifting traffic between two function versions with the AWS Lambda Function task – refer to the resp. introductory blog post for more details:
+You can now gradually deploy your Lambda function by shifting traffic between two function versions with the

 -